-"To heat a 1,000-square-foot driveway at 36 watts per square foot, 156 amps of electricity (36,000 watts divided by 230 volts) would be required," says Rodney Blackburn of Warm Floor Center, an installer of electric heating cables in exterior slabs on grade and interior floors, primarily for the residential market.
+"To heat a 1,000-square-foot driveway at 36 watts per square foot, 156 amps of electricity (36,000 watts divided by 230 volts) would be required," says Rodney Blackburn of Warm Floor Center, an installer of electric heating cables, primarily for the residential market.
 "To reduce operating costs, some homeowners just install the cables in the tire tracks of a driveway," he adds.

 Warm Floor typically spaces the cables 3 to 5 inches on center, which will melt 2 to 4 inches of snow per hour, says Blackburn.
 For uniform heating, the cables should be arranged in a serpentine pattern running across the shortest dimension of the slab.
 Though the electric cable is buried in the concrete, both ends of the cable terminate in an above-ground weatherproof junction box for easy access.

 |Advantages||Greater flexibility in power source options, which could result in lower operating costs.||Less warm-up time is required so system response is faster.|

 |Disadvantages||Installation costs may be higher, especially if a separate water heater or boiler must be installed.||Only electricity can be used to power the system, so operating costs may be higher.|

 |More maintenance is required; propylene glycol fluid levels must be checked regularly.||May require installation of a separate electrical circuit.|